twome/mane/README.md

 ### No Chrome?

-You're on your own to find an extension/method to add these scripts to Twitter pages, but there's nothing about these scripts that are specific to Chrome whatsoever.
+You're on your own to find an extension/method to add these scripts into pages you visit, but there's nothing about these scripts that are specific to Chrome whatsoever.